telerik/xaml-docs/controls/radrichtextbox/document-elements/table/working-with-tables.md

 ## Get and Iterate Tables from existing document

-In order to iterate a table you need to get it firs.
+In order to iterate a table you need to get it first.
 You can use the __EnumerateChildrenOfType__ method to get all tables in the document.